srinithi19/refactor-site/README.md

 }
 ```
 ## Outcome
-Through this project i learnt the importance of structuring HTML pages by adding comments and semantic elements to meet accessibility standards which also makes it easier to debug the code when problem arises.
+Through this project i learnt the importance of structuring HTML and CSS pages by adding comments and semantic elements to meet accessibility standards which also makes it easier to debug the code when problem arises.
 ## Links
 Github repo: https://github.com/srinithi19/refactor-site
 Application URL : https://srinithi19.github.io/refactor-site/